keb/keb.now.sh/content/backlog.md

 * Celeste (finish B-Sides)

 ## Completed

+### Outland
+  * **3/5** - (Co-Op) A 2D metroidvania-lite action platformer with a distinct visual style influenced by Southeast Asian mythology.
+The character abilities are all rather generic for this brand of game, and the enemy variety is severely lacking.
+This game's primary gimmick is its mix of platforming with the polarity system and bullethell style of gameplay, pretty plainly lifted off Ikaruga.
+Overall the game is challenging enough to be satisfying, especially with another player.
+Note that online multiplayer suffers from noticeable input lag.

 ### Furi
   * **3/5** - A hack-n-slash/bullet hell boss rush with a French-anime art style that hearkens back to cyberpunk samurai cartoons you maybe watched as a kid.
 The mixture of parry-centric swordplay with bullet hell works very well and makes for some exhilirating combat.
 Some of the bosses have a few poorly designed phases, but overall, the game has good focus and delivers what it promises.
 The acid-house/synthwave electronic music also complements the gameplay fantastically.
 The writing and "cutscenes" are typical anime dreck.